 The Sennheiser Ambeo Soundbar is much bigger than most products of its type.
 Measuring 127cm wide and 14cm tall, it’s a real beast.
-The Sony HT-ST5000, by comparison, is 9cm narrower and 6cm shorter.
+The Sonos Arc, by comparison, is 13cm narrower and 5cm shorter.

 A big factor in the Sennheiser’s comparative heft is that it approaches the soundbar conundrum in a different way to most before it.
-While the Sony and most of its contemporaries combine vast arrays of small drivers with a separate (often wireless) subwoofer, Sennheiser has opted for much larger drivers that are capable of covering a far greater portion of the frequency range, negating the need for an external sub.
-This is a genuine one-box home cinema solution (the more recently launched Sonos Arc follows a similar template).
+While many soundbars (though, notably, not the more recently released Sonos Arc) combine vast arrays of small drivers with a separate (often wireless) subwoofer, Sennheiser has opted for much larger drivers that are capable of covering a far greater portion of the frequency range, negating the need for an external sub.

 That’s sound reasoning, but the size of the Sennheiser still creates some practical issues.
 Placed in front of the Samsung QE65Q90R, which has an extra-tall pedestal to accommodate a soundbar, the Sennheiser obstructs the bottom couple of inches of screen and the IR receiver.
 It can’t be placed on a lower shelf, either, as that will block the upward-firing drivers that create the Dolby Atmos effect.